opendatateam/udata/docs/geopf.md

 - Bounding box is only extracted from raw `dataset.spatial.geom`; zone-based spatial coverage (the common case) has no stored geometry in udata and produces no extent in the metadata.
 - `topicCategory` is inferred from free-form tags via a keyword mapping; it will often be absent and is never guaranteed to be accurate.
 - Contact points have no UI and must be set via API (`POST /api/1/contacts/`, then `PUT /api/1/datasets/{id}/`); datasets uploaded through the standard funnel will have no contact point and the metadata email fields will be absent.
 Run `udata geopf push-metadata` after adding one.
+- geopf's "découverte" sandbox datastore (`SANDBOX_DATASTORE_ID` in `udata/geopf/metadata.py`, `122b878c-aad8-4507-87b2-465e664467d3`) requires metadata `fileIdentifier` to be prefixed `SANDBOX_`; undocumented in geopf's API. `dataset_to_iso19115` prefixes it automatically when pushing to that specific datastore id; other datastores are unaffected.
+Other non-standard datastores may have similar undocumented naming rules not yet accounted for.